syncfusion-content/flutter-docs/Flutter/datagrid/selection.md

 ---
 layout: post
 title: Selection | DataGrid widget for Flutter | Syncfusion
-description: How to enable selection, about the selection modes, properties, callbacks, and customizations available for selection in a data grid.
+description: How to enable selection, about the selection modes, properties, callbacks, and customizations available for selection in a datagrid.
 platform: flutter
 control: SfDataGrid
 documentation: ug
 ---
 # Selection in Flutter (SfDataGrid)

-This section explains how to enable selection in the data grid; modes, properties, and callbacks involved in selection and customizations available for selection.
+This section explains how to enable selection in the datagrid; modes, properties, and callbacks involved in selection and customizations available for selection.

 The datagrid allows you to select a specific row or group of rows either programmatically or by touch interactions.
 To enable selection, set the `selectionMode` property of SfDataGrid to a value other than `none`.
 SfDataGrid has different selection modes to perform the selection operation as follows.